Jury hears tangled web of trader-turned-FBI-informant Khan

-NEW YORK She used the names of her housekeeper and her gardener to buy cell phones to evade detection.
+NEW YORK, Aug 7 She used the names of her housekeeper and her gardener to buy cell phones to evade detection.
 She lied to the FBI and to her "buddies" on Wall Street.

 Former technology company researcher-turned-FBI-informant Roomy Khan went to great lengths to conceal a tangled web of insider trading.
 But she ended up pleading guilty and testifying against a California hedge fund manager to whom she says she fed corporate secrets.